imtiazziko/LaplacianShot/README.md

 In ICML 2020.

 ## Introduction
-We propose LaplacianShot for few-shot learning tasks, which integrates two types of potentials: (1) unary potentials assigning query samples to the nearest class prototype, and (2) pairwise Laplacian potentials encouraging nearby query samples to have consistent predictions.
+We propose LaplacianShot for few-shot learning tasks, which integrates two types of potentials: (1) assigning query samples to the nearest class prototype, and (2) pairwise Laplacian potentials encouraging nearby query samples to have consistent predictions.

 LaplacianShot is utilized during inference in few-shot scenarios, following the traditional training of a deep convolutional network on the base classes with the cross-entropy loss.
 In fact, LaplacianShot can be used with any learned feature extractor during inference.